Define your Docker image, CPU, Memory, and Storage in a deploy.yaml file.

 The Akash Marketplace is where users lease computing resources from Cloud providers before deploying a Docker container on the Akash Container Platform.
-Akash uses a blockchain to store records of requests, bids, leases, and settlement payments using the Akash Token (AKT).
+The marketplace stores on-chain records of requests, bids, leases, and settlement payments using the Akash Token (AKT).
 Akash's blockchain is a tendermint-based application based on the Cosmos SDK.

 The Akash Container Platform is a deployment platform for hosting and managing containers where users can run any Cloud-Native application.
 Akash is built with a set of cloud management services including Kubernetes to orchestrate and manage containers.

 The cost of hosting your application using Akash is about one-third the cost of Amazon AWS, Google Cloud Platform (GCP), and Microsoft Azure.
 You can check the prices live using the Akashlytics.com price comparison tool.

 We are seeding the market with top-tier data center providers and negotiating lower than market rates with data centers to lease their underutilized server resources.
 Most data centers have unused capacity sitting idle.
 Akash's software helps the data centers lease out their compute resources for Docker containers.

 If you're new to Akash, start with the Getting Started guide and go from there.
 Akash's community has written several more advanced guides for learning about Akash: a node operator guide, a validator guide, a cloud provider guide, and several deployment guides for running various apps on Akash.

 The decentralized cloud is a shift from computing resources being owned and operated by the three large Cloud companies (Amazon, Google, and Microsoft) to a decentralized network of Cloud providers running open source software developed by a community and creating competition in an open marketplace with more providers.